isomerpages/nea-wis/pages/terms-of-use.md

 3.  **PRIVACY STATEMENT**

-Please click here to review this Site’s Privacy Statement.
+Please click [undefined](/privacy/)here to review this Site’s Privacy Statement.

 4.  **RESTRICTIONS ON USE OF CONTENTS**